 Hartford International University’s Ph.D. program provides advanced study in the knowledge and practical application of relations between religious traditions.
-Students can specialize in Christian-Muslim Relations, Contemporary Muslim Studies, and Islamic Studies.
+Current areas of study include Christian-Muslim Relations, Contemporary Muslim Studies, Islamic Studies, Jewish Studies, and Christian Studies.
 Ph.D. graduates gain rigorous research skills and comprehensive knowledge in their field(s) of study, culminating in a dissertation that makes an original contribution.

 Our Ph.D. program continues this long legacy of educating and training experts in various fields by providing exceptional candidates with the opportunity to complete a research-driven, highly customizable program of study under the method of interreligious studies.
 Students will acquire:

 - comprehensive knowledge in their chosen discipline of study